-Even though there is a definite chill in the air, I find I always seem to have a desire for one of these cacao dandy thickshakes.
+Even though there is a definite chill in the air, I find I always seem to have a desire for this cacao dandy thickshake.
 Its creamy chocolate contents goes down a treat when you can find some time outside, hopefully sitting in the sun and catching some vitamin D with not much else going on to distract you.
 Nothing compliments that time better than slurping away on one of these heavenly concoctions.

 If dandelion tea isn’t your flavour, then I suggest using chai tea as an alternative.
 However, if you have yet to try dandelion tea, please give it a go before dismissing it.
 I pick mine up loosely packed, but you can buy it in tea bag form too from supermarkets, often mixed with chicory root which is also delicious.

 - 1 person

 - cooking time

 - 1 cup dandelion tea, chilled ( I use either loose dandelion tea or otherwise Bovit or Totally Tea tea bags are the most common in Aus)

 - 1 teaspoon pysllium

 - option 1: crumbled pre-cooked cookies or granola